lectorguard/NAT-Data-Collector/README.md

 * Simply run `./StartServer.sh`
 * Make sure you have correct permissions to do so

-## Debug, Test and Develop Server App on Windows with Visual Studio
+## How to set up Server App on Windows using WSL (Visual Studio, Debugging)

 * Prepare WSL for the usage with [Visual Studio and CMake](https://learn.microsoft.com/en-us/cpp/build/walkthrough-build-debug-wsl2?view=msvc-170)
 * **Donwgrade** GDB for WSL (Windows Subsystem for Linux)